nsrau/azure-docs.it-it/articles/cosmos-db/faq.md

 ### <a name="does-the-apache-cassandra-api-index-all-attributes-of-an-entity-by-default"></a>L'API Apache Cassandra indicizza tutti gli attributi di un'entità per impostazione predefinita?

-API Cassandra prevede di supportare l'indicizzazione secondaria per semplificare la creazione di un indice selettivo per determinati attributi.
+Cassandra API is planning to support Secondary indexing to help create selective index on certain attributes.

 ### <a name="can-i-use-the-new-cassandra-api-sdk-locally-with-the-emulator"></a>È possibile usare l'SDK della nuova API Cassandra in locale con l'emulatore?

-Sì, questa operazione è supportata.
+Yes this is supported.

-### <a name="azure-cosmos-db-as-a-platform-seems-to-have-lot-of-capabilities-such-as-change-feed-and-other-functionality-will-these-capabilities-be-added-to-the-cassandra-api"></a>Azure Cosmos DB come piattaforma sembra avere numerose funzionalità, ad esempio il feed delle modifiche e altre funzionalità.
+### <a name="azure-cosmos-db-as-a-platform-seems-to-have-lot-of-capabilities-such-as-change-feed-and-other-functionality-will-these-capabilities-be-added-to-the-cassandra-api"></a>Azure Cosmos DB as a platform seems to have lot of capabilities, such as change feed and other functionality.
 Queste funzionalità verranno aggiunte all'API Cassandra?

 L'API Apache Cassandra fornisce le stesse funzionalità CQL di Apache Cassandra.
 In futuro prevediamo la possibilità di includere il supporto per varie funzionalità.